The cauliflower came onto my radar a few weeks ago via a ton of recipe videos on Facebook.

 6 Benefits of Cauliflower for Health

-- Fights cancer causing free radicals in the body.
+- Fights cancer-causing free radicals in the body.
 Cauliflower contains sulforaphane, a chemical compound research has shown has the ability to protect the body from cancerous tumours.
-Sulforaphane can also be found in cabbage, broccoli, brussel sprouts, kale, collards, argula, radish, bok choy and watercess.
+Sulforaphane can also be found in cabbage, broccoli, Brussel sprouts, kale, collards, arugula, radish, bok choy and watercress.